jack4Lindsay/tag/README.md

 # netGame
 A new online game!

-NetGame originally was the expansion of my knowledge on networking as I began to develop more network-based software.
+NetGame originally was a practice range for network programming as I began to develop more network-based software.
 However, it has changed into something much more than that!

 NetGame now has server and client programs, which do the following: